borg286/sevtech/README.md

 * You gain access to the Ore Excavation modifier in this age (alongside the ability to add modifiers in general).
 Check options for the keybindings available.
 Ctrl+OreEx keybind opens up a GUI that allows you to edit shapes if you want.

-* OreEx will continue mining blocks with your tool even if it breaks, it only stops when one of the following happens:
+* OreEx will continue mining blocks with your tool, it only stops when one of the following happens:

     * Your hunger hits zero